Discover Montréal by bus

 Ontario is the main street of Hochelaga-Maisonneuve, a densely populated neighbourhood with tree-lined streets and unique architecture.
 Hop on board the pleasant 125 Ontario to check it out.

-Line 129 – Côte-Sainte-Catherine: The "Outremontoise", from one side of the mountain to the other
+Line 129 – Côte-Sainte-Catherine: The "Outremontaise", from one side of the mountain to the other

 Have you ever been all the way around Mount Royal?
-While not actually going full circle, the "Outremontoise" 129 Côte-Sainte-Catherine route hugs the mountain’s side like an arm around its shoulder.
+While not actually going full circle, the "Outremontaise" 129 Côte-Sainte-Catherine route hugs the mountain’s side like an arm around its shoulder.

 Line 165 – Côte-des-Neiges: The international, from Côte-des-Neiges to the Town of Mont-Royal